10000TB/social-engineer/README.md

 # social-engineer
 Social hacks, tips, nuances for working as an engineer.
 This is not a technical thing, but it is most important thing for working in tech with other talented engineers.

-To work effectively in a team, you will need to have organic relationships with other co-workers,
+- To work effectively in a team, you will need to have organic relationships with other co-workers.
+- Make your work life better by communicating better.

 ## Communication